-With his rich, deep and character filled descriptive voice, talent for multiple accents encompassing many geographic regions of the world, Dennis has narrated many audiobooks covering a vast landscape of subject matter.
+With his rich, deep and character filled descriptive voice and talent for multiple accents encompassing many geographic regions of the world, Dennis has narrated many audiobooks covering a vast landscape of subject matter.

 Growing up in South Africa, during Dennis’ early life, there was no television in the country and radio theatre was the predominant form of media entertainment.
 This planted the seed for his love of the spoken word, and now working in the growing audiobook industry, has provided a circle of experience harkening back to his early days coalescing in his love of storytelling.